 Covid-19 Public Health Messages and Minority Ethnic Older People in Scotland.
 Discover Society, September 11, 2020.

 Marriage and Migration: Bengali and Bihari Brides in Badaun, Uttar Pradesh.
 South Asia @ LSE , November 14, 2012.

-If you are interested in being supervised by Shruti Chaudhry, please see the links below for more information:
+If you are interested in being supervised by Shruti Chaudhry, please see the links below (opening in new windows) for more information: